Simple noise free stabilized power supply

 The whole must than be hand wired.
 You could glue the transformer, the bridge rectifier Br1 and the elco C5 upside down , together with the wounded ferrite rings, onto the bottom of the box.
 Use thermal glue or quick hardening two component glue.
-In this case use for IC1 an LM2940CT-12 (TO220), with a small heath sink.
-Screw IC1 to a long side of the box, at 10cm2 aluminum strip for cooling.
+Use for IC1 an LM2940CT-12 (TO220), with a small heath sink.
+Screw IC1 to a long side of the box, on 10cm2 aluminum strip for cooling.

 All connections can be made using thin insulated wire.

 All ceramic capacitors should be soldered directly onto the pins of Br1 and IC1, with the shortest wires possible.

 the stated value 330nF, for stability reasons of IC1.

 Wire the following connections to a common ground point, which is the middle pin of IC1 :